ctxkiwi/typed-js/README.md

 include "./window-ready.tjs"

+// exporting has no real function except for when u want to share your own structs with others
+// by using: tjs compile src/main.tjs dist/my-package.js --export dest/my-package-defs.tjs
-// In case u want to export struct & variable definitions, so others can use it in their code export structs App aMessage VueComponent|Component // Rename VueComponent to Component in our export export vars msg // results in "define aMessage msg;"
+export structs App aMessage VueComponent:Component // Rename VueComponent to Component in our export export vars msg // results in "define aMessage msg;"
 ```